Tandem t:slim X2 Insulin Pump System with optional CGM

-The key to picking an insulin pump is identifying which one has the key features that best fit your family’s needs and priorities, while minimizing your personal deal-breakers.
-We break it down for you here, with an overview of the Tandem t:slim X2™ insulin pump with Basal-IQ™ or Control-IQ™ (when paired with Dexcom CGM).
+How do you choose the best insulin pump for you, or for your child?
+The key is finding the one with the key features that match YOUR family's needs and lifestyle - while also avoiding your personal deal-breakers.
+We break it down for you here by presenting a concise summary and clear details (including the pros and cons) of the Tandem t:slim X2™ insulin pump with optional Basal-IQ™ or Control-IQ.™

 Key Features of the t:slim X2™